OCHA-DAP/pa-anticipatory-action/analyses/malawi/flooding_trigger/03_mwi_combine_events.md

 }
 ```

 Read in the various event datasets.
 Both the RCO and Floodscan events are in the same format with defined start and end dates and whereby each event corresponds to a district.
+This analysis is conducted at the district level due to operational interest in these two districts, and to have a uniform scale of analysis across all event datasets (some of which only report events at the district level).

+EM-DAT data was accessed from (this)[https://www.emdat.be/] site and all other sources were obtained privately.

 ```python
 df_emdat = pd.read_csv(EXPLORE_DIR / 'emdat.csv')